cloudmesh/technologies/chapters/tech/ftp.md

 It also has important usage for data/disaster recovery in many corporations’ storage environments.
 The data is ensured to be accurate once transferred and has appropriate security in place to ensure proper data usage across the systems in question.

+:o: References

+This is now how we do refernces

+Linux
-References “Linux Man Page”.
+Man Page.
 Retrieved from: https://linux.die.net/man/1/ftp.
 Retrieved on 9/10/2018